-Process Fast, Secure Payments Using Merchant Services
+Process Fast, Secure Payments Using Merchant Service Providers

 Are you opening a retail store in a brick-and-mortar establishment?
 Creating an online storefront?
 Customers who visit you in person or online will likely pay electronically via a debit card, credit card contactless pay or mobile device.
 How can your retail store capture this cardholder data and turn it into a quick and secure payment?